Modern Times

 Robin Vol. 2 #116 by Jon Lewis, Pete Woods, Andrew Pepoy, & Noelle Giddings (2003)

-Because some editors and writers penned stories while judging Zero Hour as the full starting point for the Modern Age proper, character ages in many of the comics don’t jibe with my timeline, requiring fanwanks and caveats.
-A big example of this can be seen with Tim Drake, who is forced to debut as Robin a bit younger than he is said to have in the comics.
+Because some editors and writers set Zero Hour as the full starting point for the Modern Age proper, character ages in many comics don’t jibe with my timeline, requiring fanwanks and caveats.
+A big example of this is Tim Drake, who debuts as Robin a bit younger than he does in the comics.
 If we hearken back to the tail end of the Golden Age and the bulk of the Silver/Bronze Age, DC publishers started to contradict their own timeline for fear that their characters were getting too old or stagnant.
-The same thing happens in the late Modern Age where you started getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button.
+The same thing happens in the late Modern Age, where you started getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button.
 The Modern Age DCU chugged along in relative real-time for about fifteen to twenty years and then—all of a sudden—time seemed to stand still (even though events kept on happening and characters kept on living their complicated little lives).
-When I constructed my timeline, I did so moving forward, building what seemed like a correct chronological listing of stories.
+When I constructed my timeline, I did so moving forward, building a correct chronological listing of stories.
 To create the timelines that DC seems to utilize, we almost have to work backward, looking at the latest possible references to ages (i.e. how old did DC say their characters were at the bitter end of the Modern Age) and how many “years ago” flashbacks in the later issues imply.
 These are the final clues in the Modern Age that tell us roughly how many years the Caped Crusader has been crusading.

 Let’s take a look at some of these final clues.
 Even as we try to grip onto the veracity of these late era references, the contradictions will be blatant—due in part to years of head-butting between creators and editors.

-According to DC, by 2011, Tim is 17-years-old going on 18 (as per Red Robin), Bruce is possibly nearing forty-years-old (said to be in his thirties in Batman RIP), Bruce met Silver St Cloud nearly ten years prior (using Kevin Smith’s Widening Gyre as a reference despite the fact that it’s non-canon).
+According to DC, by 2011, Tim is 17-years-old, going on 18 (as per Red Robin), Bruce is possibly nearing forty-years-old (said to be in his thirties in Batman RIP), Bruce met Silver St Cloud nearly ten years prior (using Kevin Smith’s Widening Gyre as a reference, even though it’s non-canon).
 These tidbits—and more that I haven’t mentioned—give us a pretty decent idea that, according to most people at DC, Batman was around his 15th year in costume by the end of the Modern Age.
-Yet, as site contributor Amelie points out, Scott Snyder’s 2011 “Black Mirror” arc, which also occurs in 2011, clearly seems to show an adult James Gordon Jr, who must be at least 18-years-old (if not older).
-Since James Jr was born in October of Frank Miller’s sacrosanct “Year One,” this means, according to Snyder, Batman must be in at least his 19th year by 2011!
-And there are other minor examples that seem to lean this way too.
+Yet, as site contributor Amelie points out, Scott Snyder’s 2011 “Black Mirror” arc, which also takes place in 2011, clearly shows an adult James Gordon Jr, who must be at least 18-years-old (if not older).
+Since James Jr was born in October of Frank Miller’s sacrosanct “Year One,” this means, according to Snyder, Batman must be at least 19-years-old by 2011!
+And other minor examples seem to lean this way, too.
 Notably, in DCU Legacies, writer Len Wein implies that Superman’s death occurs roughly seventeen or eighteen years after Wonder Woman’s debut!
 This is a rare instance from DC that points to a longer timeline, possibly as long as mine (i.e. 22 or 23 years by 2011).
-So, while clearly not everyone at DC is hellbent on über compression, it really muddles things further to have staff on completely different pages.
+So, while clearly not everyone at DC is hellbent on über compression, it really muddies things further to have staff on completely different pages.

-DC YEAR ONE: Frank Miller’s “Year One” still holds tried-and-true.
-Thankfully, the horrible addition of Batman peeing his pants (thanks Kevin Smith) isn’t canon.
-Therefore, DC Y1 is almost exactly the same as my BY1.
+DC YEAR ONE: Frank Miller’s “Year One” still holds.
+Thankfully, the horrible addition of Batman peeing his pants (thanks, Kevin Smith) isn’t canon.
+Therefore, DC Y1 is almost the same as my BY1.

 DC YEAR THREE: Dark Victory and “Venom” occur.
 Dick Grayson debuts as Robin at age 13.
 The JLA debuts here.
 (Timelines in Zero Hour, Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Dick debuting as Robin in DC Y3.)
 DC Y3 is basically my BY3 through BY6.

 DC YEAR FOUR: This year comprises many Batman and Robin stories referenced from the late Golden Age (think “pop-crime”).
-DC Y4 is comprised of large chunks of my BY6 and BY7, which contain story references mostly from 1960 through 1967.
+DC Y4 comprises large chunks of my BY6 and BY7, which contain story references mostly from 1960 through 1967.
 It’s possible Silver St. Cloud debuts here in DC Y4.
-Kevin Smith’s storylines in 2010-2011 (from Widening Gyre) tell us that Bruce has known Silver for roughly ten years, thus giving us a reference for the placement of her debut.
+Kevin Smith’s storylines in 2010-2011 (from Widening Gyre) indicate that Bruce has known Silver for roughly ten years, which provides a reference point for the placement of her debut.
 Even though Widening Gyre is non-canon, at the very least, it shows us the mindset of DC publishers towards the end of the Modern Age.
 If we choose to ignore Smith’s storyline references because they are non-canon, then we can move Silver’s debut to DC Y7.

-DC YEAR FIVE: This year comprises Batman and Robin stories referenced from the late Golden Age (early to mid 1960s), but also begins the transition into the Silver Age (coinciding with Batman’s yellow oval costume switch).
+DC YEAR FIVE: This year comprises Batman and Robin stories from the late Golden Age (early to mid-1960s), but also marks the transition into the Silver Age (coinciding with Batman’s switch to the yellow oval costume).
 Batman’s Black Casebook (as gleaned from Batman #678) tells us that, by “5 years into the mission,” the majority of Golden Age tales have already taken place.
 DC Y5 is basically more of my BY7 (roughly 1964 to 1967).

 DC YEAR SIX: More Batman and Robin stories referenced from the Silver Age into the very beginning of the Bronze Age.
 Pretty much all of my BY8 fits here, comprising of references from 1968 through 1972.